 Another unique aspect of blockchain technology is a brand new way of storing financial information.
 To begin with, all transaction history is available to every user at any time.
 In addition, the system is trustworthy and hard to manipulate.
 Every user has a guarantee of its transparency.
 Thousands of storing devices make it difficult to hack.

-What is more important, cryptocurrency is possible despite the absence of any actual monetary value, because a group of people believe it to be a kind of money.
+What is more important, cryptocurrency is possible despite the absence of any actual monetary value, because a group of people believes it to be a kind of money.
 Taking this concept as a basis, the idea is developed further.

 Some countries consider the possibility of linking blockchain technology to the real estate market.
 If a piece of information denotes a land plot instead of a coin, people can avoid the costly mediation of real estate agents and solicitors.
 At the same time, the deal will be honest and secured by the community of other users.

 The possibilities are countless.
-Property rights, copyrights, bonds, and shares etc. can be sold within the cryptocurrency market.
+Property rights, copyrights, bonds, and shares, etc can be sold within the cryptocurrency market.
 All other kinds of data may be traded and controlled through the distributed ledger technologies.
 Experts foresee the potential for every service sector in the blockchain system.
 Managing and storing important information requires a lot of human resources today.
 At the same time, sensitive data is often maltreated or sold to malicious third parties.
 Blockchain can bring revolutionary changes to that area in the near future.

 4. Machine-to-machine communication

-As of now, Internet of Things (IoT) means communication between different machines in the same working environment.
-However, development of this technology may mean interagency communication as well.
+As of now, the Internet of Things (IoT) means communication between different machines in the same working environment.
+However, the development of this technology may mean interagency communication as well.
 To provide transparency while exchanging information in a decentralized way, the blockchain system can be applied.

 Critical infrastructure and digital systems will also benefit from decentralization.
 They will be more immune to hacking attacks.
 Pilot projects on implementing blockchain solutions into the railway system and the road traffic organization are already taking place in Germany.